phenotypic/homebridge-web-boiler/examples/README.md

 ## Notes

-- You can request `/diag` (diagnostics) from the NodeMCU via `curl` in order to receive info like the current state and the boiler temperature.
+- You can request `/diag` (diagnostics) from the NodeMCU via `curl` in order to receive more detailed information

+- The PID controller built into the script may need to be tuned manually as the desired behaviour of the controller will vary from home to home.
+This can be done by editing the `Kp`, `Ki`, and `Kd` variables within the script